 Pursuant to the terms of the Assignment and Assumption Agreement, Stanford has granted us an exclusive license, with the right to sublicense, certain patents related to the Trigemina Assets.
 Stanford has reserved for itself the right to practice under the patents for academic research and educational purposes.
 We are obligated to use commercially reasonable efforts to diligently develop, manufacture, and sell products claimed or covered by the patent and will use commercially reasonable efforts to diligently develop markets for such products.
-The Stanford License Agreement specifies developmental milestones and the period of time during which such milestones must be completed and provides for an annual maintenance fee payable to Stanford.

-As of March 31, 2022, no milestone payments have been accrued or paid in relation to this agreement.
+The Stanford License Agreement specifies developmental milestones and the period of time during which such milestones must be completed, and provides for an annual maintenance fee payable to Stanford.
+As of June 30, 2022, other than the annual maintenance fee, no milestone payments have been accrued or paid in relation to this agreement.

 On August 19, 2019, we entered into an asset purchase agreement (the "TRImaran Asset Purchase Agreement") with TRImaran Pharma, Inc. ("TRImaran") and the selling shareholders named therein (the "Selling Shareholders") pursuant to which we acquired TRImaran's assets related to certain pyran-based compounds (the "TRImaran Assets").
 In connection with the acquisition of the TRImaran Assets, we entered into a First Amended and Restated Exclusive License Agreement (the "WSU License Agreement") with Wayne State University ("WSU") on August 19, 2019.
 As consideration for entering into the TRImaran Asset Purchase Agreement, we paid \$100,000 to TRImaran and have assumed certain liabilities of TRImaran totaling \$68,500.
-The \$168,500 was previously recorded to research and development expenses in the statement of operations.
+The \$168,500 was recorded to research and development expenses in the statement of operations in 2019.
 Upon the achievement of specified development, regulatory and sales milestones, we also agreed to pay TRImaran and the Selling Shareholders, in restricted stock or cash, at our option, a total of approximately \$3.4 million.
-Pursuant to the terms of the TRImaran Asset Purchase Agreement, TRImaran and the Selling Shareholders are prohibited from disclosing confidential information related to the TRImaran Assets and are restricted from engaging, for a period of three years, in the development or commercialization of any therapeutic containing any pyran-based drug compound for the treatment of post-traumatic stress disorder.
-Also for a period of three years, if TRImaran or any Selling Shareholder is obliged to provide notice and opportunity to Tonix to make an offer to acquire or license rights with respect to such product candidate.
-As of March 31, 2022, no milestone payments have been accrued or paid in relation to this agreement.
+Pursuant to the terms of the TRImaran Asset Purchase Agreement, TRImaran and the Selling Shareholders are prohibited from disclosing confidential information related to the TRImaran Assets and are restricted from engaging, for a period of three years, in the development or commercialization of any therapeutic containing any pyran-based drug compound for the treatment of post-traumatic stress disorder, attention deficit hyperactivity disorder or major depressive disorder.
+Also for a period of three years, if TRImaran or any Selling Shareholder engage in the research or development of any potential therapeutic compound for the treatment of any central nervous system disorder, TRImaran or such Selling Shareholder is obliged to provide notice and opportunity to Tonix to make an offer to acquire or license rights with respect to such product candidate.
+As of June 30, 2022, no milestone payments have been accrued or paid in relation to this agreement.